wilburx9/flutter_paystack/README.md

 #### 2. Initialize Locally
-Just send the payment details to  `PaystackPlugin.chargeCard`
+Just send the payment details to  `plugin.chargeCard`
 ```dart
       // Set transaction params directly in app (note that these params
       // are only used if an access_code is not set.
 In debug mode,